Medical Policy

 Epicondylitis

-A systematic review of the available RCTs addressing the efficacy and safety of extracorporeal shock wave therapy (ESWT) for lateral elbow pain was published in the Journal of Rheumatology (Buchbinder, 2006).
+A systematic review of the available RCTs addressing the efficacy and safety of ESWT for lateral elbow pain was published in the Journal of Rheumatology (Buchbinder, 2006).
 This study utilized Cochrane Collaboration methodology in evaluating nine placebo-controlled trials and one steroid injection controlled trial.
 The authors note that the nine placebo-controlled trials reported conflicting results, although 11 of 13 pooled analyses found no significant benefit of ESWT over placebo.
 Two of the included studies favored ESWT.
 It was noted by the authors that the results of four other trials not included in the pooled results found no benefit to ESWT as well.
 The result of the systematic review indicates that steroid injection was more effective than ESWT at 3 months after the end of treatment, and only minimal adverse effects of ESWT were reported.
 The conclusion of the study was:

 There is "platinum" level evidence that ESWT provides little or no benefit in terms of pain and function in lateral elbow pain.
 There is "silver" level evidence based upon one trial that steroid injection may be more effective than ESWT.